 Time worked by a worker in a temporary, extra-help, or provisional status shall not count towards completion of the probationary period.
 The probationary period shall start from the date of probationary appointment.

 Employees in flexibly staffed classifications who are hired at the “I” level must serve a 9 month (1560 hour) probationary period.
-There shall be no separate probationary period when the employee is promoted from the trainee to the journey level, however, if the employee is promoted prior to the end of the 1560 hour probationary period, he/she shall continue to be on probation until the entire 1560 hour probationary period is served.
+There shall be no separate probationary period when the employee is promoted from the trainee to the journey level; however, if the employee is promoted prior to the end of the 1560 hour probationary period, they shall continue to be on probation until the entire 1560 hour probationary period is served.
 Employees in flexibly staffed classifications who are hired at the “II” level must serve a 6 month (1040 hour) probationary period.
 A worker who is not rejected prior to the completion of the prescribed probationary period shall acquire permanent status automatically.

 Former permanent workers appointed from a reemployment eligible list shall be given permanent appointments when reemployed.
 Permanent workers who are involuntarily demoted to lower classifications shall be given permanent appointments in the lower classifications.